aroberge/avantpy/psf/proposals.md

 ### Diversity and inclusivity

-Trying to put words on issues dealing with diversity and inclusivity can be difficult to do as the risk of misrepresenting opinions written by others is always present.

 The first mention of providing translations for Python tracebacks that I have been able to find is a suggestion I made in May 2010 [on the Python-ideas list](https://mail.python.org/pipermail/python-ideas/2010-May/007211.html).